alansenairj/memsum/README.md

 # memsum
 This script is used to filter a sum of memory using a single keyword.
 It is very good way to sum outside connections to oracle database for exemple.
 It filters a keyword command  from ps output.

+For installation:  create a file in /usr/local/bin/ (Fedora)

 #This script filter and sum memory by a command.
 You must run like this:

 # ./memsum.sh chrome